 Same goes for development tools that help us with…

 - Defect Management – Bugzilla, JIRA, HP Quality Center

 - Integrated Development Environment – Eclipse, Visual Studio

 - Test Management – HP Quality Center

 - Agile Portfolio and Project Management – VersionOne, et al.

-This can be a lot of information, so when documenting for the Agile Playbook, this is an area where I make heavy use of links to information beyond the basics of each of the tools we use.
+This can be a lot of information, so when documenting for the Agile Playbook, this is an area where you can make heavy use of links to information beyond the basics of each of the tools we use.

-Most NFL teams now use tablets (iPad or Surface) almost exclusively for their Team Playbooks?
+After all, most NFL teams now use tablets (iPad or Surface) almost exclusively for their Team Playbooks.

 About the Agile Playbook

 What is Agile and Scrum?